Suintila: Life

-Many did not share this view according to the Chronicle of Fredegar, which reports Suintila had become a hated figure; the text goes on to relate that from among the nobility through which Suintila had risen, emerged one named Sisenand, who in 631, led a rebellion in the Ebro valley after securing a promise of military aide from the Frankish king Dagobert I. The Frankish king dispatched his forces under generals Abundancio and Venerando, who once arriving at Saragossa, declared Sisenand king of the Goths.
+Many did not share this view according to the Chronicle of Fredegar, which reports Suintila had become a hated figure for attempting to make the kingdom hereditary, appointing his son Reccimer as co-regent in 626.
+The text goes on to relate that from among the nobility through which Suintila had risen, emerged one named Sisenand, who in 631, led a rebellion in the Ebro valley after securing a promise of military aide from the Frankish king Dagobert I. The Frankish king dispatched his forces under the generals Abundancius and Venerandus, who, once arriving at Saragossa, declared Sisenand king of the Goths.
 At the Fourth Council of Toledo in 633, Sisenand's seizure of power was legitimized by the Council, while Suintila was accordingly accused of various iniquities, forced to renounce his power, excommunicated, stripped of his possessions, and exiled along with his family.

-In 1858, a farmer's plough uncovered what was to become the Treasure of Guarrazar and Torredonjimero, which consisted of eleven votive crowns, three of them had names on them; these included Suintila, Reccaswinth, and Sónnica.
+In 1858, a farmer's plough uncovered what was to become the Treasure of Guarrazar and Torredonjimeno, which consisted of eleven votive crowns, three of them had names on them; these names included those of Suintila, Recceswinth, and Sónnica.